Q: What are these books about?

 Q: What formats are available?

-A: Ebooks are available for Kindle, Nook, Kobo, and all other ebook formats.
+A: Ebooks are available for all formats: Kindle, Nook, Kobo, and all others.
 You can also order the paperbacks from any bookstore.
-New audiobook editions are in the works, too.
-Stay tuned for those!
+An audiobook boxed set is in the works, too.
+Stay tuned for that!

 From an interview at Mythical Books: